CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 14. Find the newly created role and go to the corresponding configuration page.
 15. Select the `Trust relationships` tab.
 16. Click the `Edit trust relationship` button.
-17. The `Service` field must be equal to `lambda.amazonaws.com` for now.
+17. By default, the `Service` field will be equal to `lambda.amazonaws.com`.
 Convert the value to a list and add `apigateway.amazonaws.com` to it.

 Before: